top of page

 They Absolutely Adore Children

-One of the first things we noticed in Uzbekistan was just how much locals love kids.
+One of the first things we noticed in Uzbekistan was just how much the locals love kids.

 It felt incredibly safe, wholesome, and welcoming, especially in Khiva, which quickly became one of our favourite cities in all of Central Asia.